MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/dall-e-maui-windows.md

     ```

 ## Implement DALL-E image generation

+In this section, we'll add a method to handle image generation and call it from the existing `GetRecommendation` method to display the generated image.

 1. If you are are starting with a new project, make sure your code in `MainPage.xaml.cs` matches the code from the [Create a recommendation app with .NET MAUI and ChatGPT](tutorial-maui-ai.md) tutorial.